ysilvela/centos-tutum-installation/README.md

-# centos-mumut-installation
+# centos-tutum-installation
-HowTo Install CentOs and manage it by mumut
+HowTo Install CentOs and manage it by tutum

 1. First, you need to download the iso file from centos page.
 Visit https://www.centos.org/download/ and select the minimal ISO distribution and download it from a near site.